 Although it may be tempting to accept the first settlement offer you receive from an insurance company, it rarely will be a fair offer.
-Instead, consider consulting a knowledgeable injury lawyer who can help you explore all available legal options.
+Instead, consider consulting a knowledgeable catastrophic injury attorney who can help you explore all available legal options.
 Legal counsel from Berry Law could help you receive adequate compensation for your injuries.

 Spinal Cord Injuries in Omaha

-As a result, a spinal cord injury typically results in partial or total loss of movement of the body below the site of the injury.
+A spinal cord injury typically results in partial or total loss of movement of the body below the site of the injury.
 Therefore, if the injury occurs high on the spinal cord, which is called the cervical region of the spine, individuals may suffer from quadriplegia.
 This type of paralysis involves loss of sensation and movement below the neck, including the torso, arms, and legs.

 Negligence in Injury Claims

 Most personal injury claims, including those that stem from accidents resulting in spinal cord injuries, are based on negligence.
 When other parties act in a manner that falls below the standard of care that a reasonable person would act in a specific situation, he or she is considered to be negligent.
-If someone is negligent and causes an accident that injures others, they may be liable for the costs of those injuries.
+If someone is negligent and causes an accident that injures you, they may be liable for the costs of your injuries.